Treatment-resistant granulomatosis with polyangiitis and microscopic polyangiitis

 Treatment-resistant GPA and MPA will be reviewed here.
 Initial and maintenance immunosuppressive therapy, the clinical manifestations and diagnosis of these diseases and renal-limited disease, the identification and treatment of relapsing disease, and the prognosis of patients with GPA and MPA are discussed elsewhere.
 (See "Initial immunosuppressive therapy in granulomatosis with polyangiitis and microscopic polyangiitis" and "Maintenance immunosuppressive therapy in granulomatosis with polyangiitis and microscopic polyangiitis" and "Clinical manifestations and diagnosis of granulomatosis with polyangiitis and microscopic polyangiitis" and "Identification and management of relapsing disease in granulomatosis with polyangiitis and microscopic polyangiitis" and "Prognosis in granulomatosis with polyangiitis and microscopic polyangiitis, and management of those who develop end-stage renal disease".)

 IDENTIFICATION OF TREATMENT RESISTANCE

-Treatment resistance in granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA) is defined as the presence of active disease affecting a major organ despite optimal initial immunosuppressive therapy with glucocorticoids plus either cyclophosphamide or rituximab for an adequate period of time (ie, three to six months).
+Treatment resistance in granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA) is defined as the presence of active disease affecting a major organ despite optimal initial immunosuppressive therapy with glucocorticoids plus either cyclophosphamide or rituximab for an adequate period of time.
 (See "Initial immunosuppressive therapy in granulomatosis with polyangiitis and microscopic polyangiitis".)